Will Seahawks let this offensive line grow or will they let it go?

 That Seattle finished with its worst rushing attack since 2010, ranking 25th in the NFL with an average of 99.4 yards per game, seemed a pretty sizable indictment of the line.

-Britt, though, insisted he sees positive signs saying “the run game, you see it starting these past few weeks, you see people working together. … I think we are right on track to where we want to be, but we can’t let up.’’
+Britt, though, insisted he sees positive signs, saying “the run game, you see it starting these past few weeks, you see people working together. … I think we are right on track to where we want to be, but we can’t let up.’’

 The postseason will go a long way toward determining just how on track the offensive line really is.
 It also figures to further color the team’s perception of the line’s future and if the Seahawks will be content to let this group grow together or contemplate an offseason overhaul.